MAK-Jr/objcscope/README.markdown

 2. in your vimrc add this line:

-  		let g:ocTagFile="PAHT FOR YOUR tags file"
+  		let g:ocTagFile="PAHT FOR YOUR tags file" let g:callTagFile="PATH FOR YOUR call tags file"

+	For me, It's something like this

+  	`let g:ocTagFile="/Users/Pitt/Apps/ericjohnson-canabalt-ios-ef43b7d/ocTags"`

+	`let g:callTagFile="/Users/Pitt/Apps/ericjohnson-canabalt-ios-ef43b7d/callTags"`

 3. Move your cursor in the line which contains objc selector and press `ctrl+g`, objcscope will show up a list for you to select.
-`ctrl+d` and enter a file name, this will open the file which has been parsed into the objc tag file
+`ctrl+d` and enter a file name, this will open the file which has been parsed into the objc tag file, and `ctrl+r` to search selectors called.

 ===About Me===